dtinth/jamurust/README.md

 # Jamurust

+> **Note** This project is no longer maintained.
+I have now rewritten this in Go because I can’t be bothered to deal with the borrow checker, lifetimes, and memory management right now.
+Check out the [gojam](https://github.com/dtinth/gojam) project.

 Lightweight Jamulus client written in Rust.

 I create this project mainly to learn Rust and solve some very specific problems.
 So you will see a lot of hardcoding and lots of bad code in here.